 Want to change things up a bit?

-You can also replace half of the broccoli with cauliflower or top the casserole with pork chops before baking.
+- You can also replace half of the broccoli with cauliflower or top the casserole with chicken or even pork chops before baking.

-If you don’t have any Ritz crackers, you can use any butter crackers, or crush croutons and use them instead.
-You can substitute crushed club crackers, panko bread crumbs, or canned fried onions.
+- If you don’t have any Ritz crackers, you can use any butter crackers or crush croutons and use them instead.
+You can substitute crushed club crackers, panko bread crumbs, or fried onion rings.
 To make it low-carb, substitute crushed pork skins for the crackers.

 If you like broccoli as I do, you might also like these other popular recipes on my blog: